 Emergency physicians must be experts in airway management.
-This lab is designed to provide hands-on experience in several key emergency airway management techniques and adjuncts including open and percutaneous cricothyrotomy, intubating LMA, Bougie, Combitube, intubating stylet, and hand-held fiberoptic technology (Glidescope, Shikani Optical Stylet, Levitan Scope, RIFL).
-(Prior attendance in "Unexpected Difficult Airway: How to Avoid It and How to Manage It is" required).
+This lab is designed to provide hands-on experience in several key emergency airway management techniques & adjuncts including open & percutaneous cricothyrotomy, intubating LMA, Bougie, Combitube, intubating stylet, and hand-held fiberoptic technology (Glidescope, Shikani Optical Stylet, Levitan Scope, RIFL).
+The skills of this lab will then be integrated with clinical application during case discussion (Prior attendance in "Unexpected Difficult Airway: How to Avoid It & How to Manage It is" required.)

 Critical Care Emergency Ultrasound Lab

 The practicing emergency physician needs to be able to utilize ultrasound effectively in the evaluation of the critically ill patient.
 This hands-on practical lab will highlight the use of ultrasound to perform a EFAST scan, to dynamically monitor and measure the IVC in the setting of hypovolemic shock, & to detect pericardial effusion and perform ultrasound-guided pericardiocentesis.
 (Prior attendance in "Critical Care Emergency Ultrasound" is required.)

 Critical Care Simulation Lab: Monitoring & Management in the Crashing ED Patient

 The ED is home to the experts for resuscitation of the undifferentiated critically ill patient.
 So many decisions in the first hours of resuscitation will impact the patients course in the ICU but have to be made with little information.
 However, with advances in technology there are opportunities to better target therapies to care for patients in shock.
 This workshop will provide hands-on opportunities to practice using noninvasive monitoring in simulated patients to drive their initial resuscitation.

 Emergent Vaginal Delivery Lab